f-squirrel/dockerized_cpp/README.md

 # Dockerized C++

-This repository contains a single Makefile helping to build C+ projects in a docker container.
+This repository contains a single highly customizable Makefile helping to build C+ projects in a docker container.

 ## Usage
-Either download the file into your repository and update the variables or if you want to stay tuned, add it as a git submodule.
+Either download the file into your repository and update the variables or if you want to stay tuned, add it as a git submodule and include it in your top-level Makefile.

-## Example
-An example of usage can be found in the repository ["Dockerized C++ Build Example"](https://github.com/f-squirrel/dockerized_cpp_build_example).

 In order to see availabe commands including user-defined, run `make help`: